SKJ39/Student-Grading/run_instructions.md

 		+ Copy pathway to the folder `serialize` and paste to line 35

 ### Note:
-I did not provide design notes for StudentAPI, SAPI, and Driver3 since they simply initializes the interface, extends the parent abstract class to instantiates StudentAPIImpl, or call the methods inside SAPI.
+I did not provide design notes for `StudentAPI`, `SAPI`, and **Driver3** since they simply initializes the interface, extends the parent abstract class to instantiates `StudentAPIImpl`, or call the methods inside `SAPI`.